saltstack/salt-bootstrap/README.rst

 Supported Operating Systems
 ---------------------------

+The salt-bootstrap script officially supports the distributions outlined in `Salt's Supported Operating Systems`_ document.
+The operating systems listed below should reflect this document, but may become out of date.
+If an operating system is listed below, but is not listed on the official supported operating systems document, the level of support is "best-effort".

 Since Salt is written in Python, the packages available from `SaltStack's corporate repository`_ are CPU architecture independent and could be installed on any hardware supported by Linux kernel.
 However, SaltStack does package Salt's binary dependencies only for ``x86_64`` (``amd64``) and